Operation Storm: War crimes

 In February 2015, at the conclusion of the Croatia–Serbia genocide case, the International Court of Justice (ICJ) dismissed a Serbian lawsuit which alleged that Operation Storm constituted genocide, ruling that Croatia did not have the specific intent to exterminate the country's Serb minority, though it reaffirmed that serious crimes against Serb civilians had taken place.
+Serbia’s counterclaim was rejected unanimously, implying that even Serbia’s delegated judge had ruled against.
 The court also found that the HV left accessible escape routes for civilians.
 They also found that, at most, the leaders of Croatia envisaged that the military offensive would have the effect of causing the flight of the great majority of the Serb population, that they were satisfied with that consequence and they wished to encourage the departure of the Serb civilians, but do not establish the existence of the specific intent which characterizes genocide.
 According to the judgement, Serb civilians fleeing their homes, as well as those remaining in UN protected areas, were subject to various forms of harassment by both the HV and Croatian civilians.
 On 8 August, a refugee column was shelled.

+In 2010, ethnic Serbians filed a class action in the federal court in Chicago on behalf of all Serbs residing in the Krajina region of Croatia in 1995.
+The American military consulting company MPRI was sued on the grounds of complicity in the crimes in Operation Storm, demanding compensation in the amount of 10.4 billion dollars.
+U.S. District Judge John Lee said despite the "tragic and horrific" allegations, he lacked jurisdiction to hear plaintiffs' claims.

 The number of civilian casualties in Operation Storm is disputed.
 The State Attorney's Office of the Republic of Croatia claims that 214 civilians were killed—156 in 24 instances of war crimes and another 47 as victims of murder—during the battle and in its immediate aftermath.
-The Croatian Helsinki Committee disputes the claim and reports that 677 civilians were kiilled after Operation Storm, mainly old people who remained, while an additional 837 Serb civilians are listed as missing.
+The Croatian Helsinki Committee disputes the claim and reports that 677 civilians were killed after Operation Storm, mainly old people who remained, while an additional 837 Serb civilians are listed as missing.
 When submitted as evidence, their report was rejected by the ICTY due to unsourced statements and double entries contained within.
 Other sources indicate 181 more victims were killed by Croatian forces and buried in a mass grave in Mrkonjić Grad, following a continuation of the Operation Storm offensive into Bosnia.
 Serbian sources quote 1,192 civilians dead or missing.
+The Humanitarian Law Center estimates around 400 Serb civilians killed.
 ICTY prosecutors set the number of civilian deaths at 324.
 Croatian government officials estimate that 42 Croatian civilians were killed during the operation.